BaseMax/BaseMax.Github.io/_posts/2019-01-31-Question Make the picture more natural.md

 ---
 layout: post
-title: A question about making the picture more natural.
+title: Questions about making the picture more natural.
 ---

 Although this is a simple question and easy...